Ravens’ season ends with Jackson in locker room, 17-3 loss

 The Ravens and Lamar Jackson were stymied for the much of Saturday night by a hustling, relentless Buffalo defense.
-Yet, in spite of managing only a field goal in the first half, Baltimore moved within striking distance of scoring the tying touchdown late in the third quarter.
+Yet, Baltimore had overcome several mistakes to move within striking distance of scoring the tying touchdown late in the third quarter.

 Then, the biggest miscue on a night of missteps for the Ravens effectively put an end to an otherwise memorable season.